Social Media Compliance For Regulated Industries: All You Need To Know

 Supervision & Reviews

-FINRA states that financial firms must supervise what business-related & content associated personas are communicated on social media.
+FINRA states that financial firms must supervise what business-related & content-associated personas are communicated on social media, including the possibility of any recommendations being made.

-Firms must have a registered principle review content for compliance issues before it gets published.
+Firms must have a registered principal review content for compliance issues before it gets published.

 -